TikhonJelvis/website/drafts/Debugging-Haskell-Type-Errors/index.md

 </div>
 <div class="content">

 Systematic debugging is something I only learned almost a decade after I first started programming.
-In hindsight, it's a bit surprising—none of the tutorials, books, online discussions or college courses I took ever treated debugging as a concrete skill, much less taught any techniques or approaches.
+In hindsight, it's a bit surprising—none of the tutorials, books, online discussions or college courses I took ever treated debugging as a concrete skill and never covered any specific debugging techniques or principles.

 At the same time, debugging is easily one of the most important skills for any sort of programmer; everyone from the hobbyist to the academic to the professional spends at least as much time and effort debugging as they do writing code.

-The first time I heard anyone talk about debugging as a systematic skill was during a learning session as part of an internship.[^js-talk] Shortly afterwards, somebody recommended a book[^nine-rules] which had nine “rules”—more like general principles—for debugging.
+The first time I heard anyone talk about debugging as a systematic skill was in a lecture during an internship.[^js-talk] Shortly afterwards, somebody recommended a book[^nine-rules] which had nine “rules”—really rules-of-thumb or general principles—for debugging.
 By following these principles, I could solve problems step-by-step rather than thrashing around until I stumbled onto the solution.

-We can approach Haskell type errors with the same mindset.
+We can approach Haskell type errors with the same mindset, with some variations on general debugging principles tailored to Haskell's style of type system specifically.
+(The principles apply just as well to other [Hindley-Milner][hm] languages like OCaml.)

 [^js-talk]: The first time I saw anybody talk about debugging *as a skill* was in a talk as part of Jane Street's internship program—unfortunately, more than a decade later, I don't remember exactly who gave the talk.
 At that point I had taken three years of CS courses at Berkeley and none of them ever touched on debugging like this; in hindsight, I would say this was the biggest missing piece in my CS education.